RamonGebben/mergify/README.md

   Options:

     -V, --version   output the version number
-    -a --all        Get all merge request
-    -m --me         Get all open merge request assigned to you -s --submitted  Get all open merge request submitted to you -h, --help      output usage information
+    -a --assigned   Get all open merge request assigned to you -s --submitted  Get all open merge request submitted to you -c --configure  Setup or update required config -h, --help      output usage information
 ```